-Isolate contains only CBD, which means it contains greater amounts of beneficial CBD when compared to hemp extract.
-A depth of research demonstrates that CBD isolate is beneficial to numerous body systems, and can even treat inflammatory and mental health conditions.
+Isolate contains only CBD, which means it contains greater amounts of molecule when compared to hemp extract.
+A depth of research demonstrates that CBD isolate impacts numerous body systems via the endocannabinoid system.

-CBD isolate is also seen as more versatile; because it doesn’t have an unpleasant taste, CBD isolate can easily be integrated into recipes, snacks, and gummies without compromising flavor.
+CBD isolate is also seen as more versatile; because it doesn’t have an unpleasant taste, CBD isolate can easily be integrated into any DIY recipe.

 Both hemp extracts and CBD isolate cater to the endocannabinoid system.
 Regardless of the type of products you decide to use, your CB1 and CB2 receptors will be ready for action.

 While CBD isolate has increased versatility and higher levels of CBD, what you consume is ultimately up to you.
 Now that you know the difference between hemp extract and isolate, you get to make a choice based on your body’s unique and individual needs.